usernombre/hses-project/README.md

 ## Installation

-First craete a virtual environment and use it with:
+First create a virtual environment and use it with:

 ```bash
 python -m venv .venv